agrapine/cron.net/README.md

 `Chronicle.Roam(outset, cronExpression).Take(5)`
 `Chronicle.Roam(outset, cronExpression).TakeWhile(x => x.Year < 2050)`

-A CRON expression is a string comprising five or six fields separated by white space that represents a set of times, normally as a schedule to execute some routine.
+A CRON expression is a string comprising five fields separated by white space that represents a set of times, normally as a schedule to execute some routine.

 ```
  ┌───────────── minute (0 - 59)